8051Enthusiast/yabo/doc/intro.md

 The primary way to do this in yabo is the `if` operator:
 ```
 def ascii_byte = {
-  let byte = u8
+  byte: u8
   let return = byte if 0x20..0x7e or '\n' or '\r' or '\t'
 }
 ```
-The `if` operator takes a parser to the left and a pattern to the right.
+The `if` operator takes a value to the left and a pattern to the right.
 If the value does not match the pattern on the right, the parser fails.

 A failure signals that the input does not match the expected format and is forwarded until it is handled or the whole parse fails.